EliSchwartz/academicpages/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in Tel-Aviv University and researcher in IBM Research AI.
+I'm an AI Research Scientist at IBM Research AI.

-My research interests include image processing, computer vision and (deep) machine learning.
+My research interests include computer vision and vision-language foundation models.

 Some past work
 ======